Narcissistic Personality Disorder

-They expect to be treated with high regard at all times, and to receive favorable treatment.
-They are often quite cocky and brag about their ability to get away with more than other people do, or to have more, or hold a special place at the top of the hierarchy.
+They expect to be treated with high regard at all times and to receive favorable consideration.
+They’re often quite cocky and brag about their ability to get away with more than others.
+They like to show off and see themselves holding a special place at the top of the hierarchy.

 Blame Others for Mistakes or Failures

-Preoccupation with Unlimited Power, Success, Status, Beauty and Ideal Love
+Preoccupation with Unlimited Power, Success, Status, Beauty, and Ideal Love

-They may seek ideal love, but in actuality are not really capable of love.
+They may seek ideal love but, in actuality, are not really capable of love.

 Exploitative, Manipulative, and Vengeful

-Any hint of criticism will bring on revenge of some sort, or a cold dismissal.
+Any hint of criticism will bring on revenge of some sort or a cold dismissal.